kreimanlab/lift-the-flap-clicknet/README.md

 server on
 debug
 ```
 We now list a detailed description of important source files:
+- expF_click.db: a SQL database storing online subjects' mouse clicking data.
+See evaluation codes above for converting db file to MATLAB struct for result analysis.
+- instructions/instruct-1.html: show instructions to the human subjects
+- static/js/task.js: main file to load stimulus and run the experiment
+- static/js/bubbleview.js: all supporting functions to put multiple canvas on the original image and create bubble views

 ### Launching the experiment online using Elastic Cloud Computing (EC2) in Amazon Web Services (AWS)